Diuris byronensis: Taxonomy and naming

 Diuris byronensis was first formally described in 2003 by David Jones from a specimen collected near Byron Bay and the description was published in The Orchadian.

 Distribution and habitat

 The Byron Bay donkey orchid is only known from a small part of the Arakwal National Park where it grows with sedges and grasses in a rare type of heath known as Byron Bay Dwarf Graminoid Clay Heath.

 Conservation

-Diuris byronensis is classed as "critically endangered" in the IUCN Red List of Threatened Species and as "endangered" under the New South Wales Threatened Species Conservation Act.
+Diuris byronensis is classed as "critically endangered" in the IUCN Red List of Threatened Species and as "endangered" under the New South Wales Biodiversity Conservation Act.
 The main threats to the species are its limited geographic range, loss of habitat and weed invasion.
 Projects are underway to protect the habitat of this orchid and other threatened species.